 The Issei met a lot of official racial discrimination.
 Federal law prohibited the Issei from ever becoming naturalized U.S. citizens.
 California, where most of the Issei lived, made it illegal for them to own agricultural land.
 In 1924, the federal government placed a ban on all Japanese immigration.

 The Issei's children who were born in the United States automatically became American citizens.
 Called Nisei, the second generation, they quickly became Americanized.
 They attended public schools, spoke English, attended college, worked in many occupations, and voted in elections.
 The Nisei thought of themselves as Americans, not Japanese.

 In 1940, 127,000 persons of Japanese ancestry lived in the United States, mostly in California.
 Sixty-three percent of them were Nisei, American-born citizens.
-For most of the Issei and Nisei, life was good.
+Despite discrimination, the Issei and Nisei had built thriving ethnic communities in California and the West Coast.
 Then Japan attacked Pearl Harbor.

 In the months following the attack on Pearl Harbor, pressure mounted from politicians on the West Coast.
 They demanded that "something be done" about the Issei and Nisei living there.
 Rumors spread about Japanese Americans preparing to aid a Japanese invasion of the United States.
 But when the Army and FBI investigated these rumors, they found them to be false.

 General John L. DeWitt was responsible for the defense of the West Coast.
 Without any real evidence, he believed that people of Japanese ancestry, citizens and non-citizens alike, could not be trusted.
 He said that the lack of any sabotage on the West Coast only proved that they were waiting for the Japanese invasion to begin.